adamwalker/haskell_cudd/Readme.md

 # Installation

-Either install CUDD using your system's package manager or download and build CUDD from here: https://github.com/adamwalker/cudd.
-This is a mirror of the CUDD source that has been modified to build shared object files.
+Either install CUDD 3.0.0 using your system's package manager or download and install CUDD from here: http://vlsi.colorado.edu/~fabio/.

-If you chose the latter option you need to tell cabal where to find cudd:
+Then:

-`cabal install cudd --extra-include-dirs=/path/to/cudd/src/include --extra-lib-dirs=/path/to/cudd/src/libso`
+`cabal install cudd`

-and you need to tell your program where to find the shared libraries:

-`LD_LIBRARY_PATH=/path/to/cudd/src/libso ghci`

 # Usage